tonyhaunschmidt/GA-PROJECT-1-TETRIS/README.md

 Saying that, I had a tremendous amount of fun creating this as my first project.
 Tetris is a game I love and was a big part of my childhood.
 Having only started my coding journey very recently, I'm proud that I'm able to recreate something like Tetris and I'm looking forward to further experiments with JavaScript and general coding logic to create many more things as well as continuing to grow and learn new skills and technologies.

+#### CHALLENGES
+* Figuring out the best way to define a Tetromino shape and the cells that made them.
+* Working out the rotation algorithm.

+#### WINS
+* Taking what I learnt from class and developing these ideas to implement more complex features in my own code.
+* Having the opportunity to really work with JavaScript and have fun problem solving.

 ## FUTURE IMPROVEMENTS
 There are a few things that I began to add which you can see evidence for in my code however due to time constraints I was unable to complete.
 * Wall kicks- on rotation if a Tetromino conflicts with blocks to it's left or right, if not creating further conflicts with another block, it moves over to complete it's rotation.
 * Drop shadow- the Tetromino projects a shadow to the position it will currently end up in.
-* 2 player- Currently 2 player is available to use however there is no interaction between the two games.
+* 2 player- Currently 2 player mode is available to use however there is no interaction between the two games.
 I would have liked to create some kind of interaction between them.
 For example, the more points player 1 gets, the faster player 2's game gets.

 Further developments I would have liked to include are:
 * Responsive design